MrDanielHarka/note-app/docs/project/documentation.md

 1. Click the `Add new note` button for adding a new note.
 2. Fill in the note details.
 3. Click the `Save note` button.
-4. You can edit your note, then you can click the `Save` button again.
-You can also make your note public or delete it by using the dedicated buttons.
+4. You can edit your note, then click the `Save` button again.
+You can also toggle your note to public or delete it by using the dedicated buttons.
 5. Click the `Settings` link to change your settings.
 6. Change your desired details.
 7. Fill in your current password.